Follow the links for previous sermons:

 To Whom Shall We Go to Say Thank-you

-After We Moved Beyond Personifying God?
+After You Move Beyond Personifying God?

-Over the course of the past nine years a group of little people have come into my life: lovely little people who call me Gran.
+Over the course of the past nine years a group of little people have come into my life.
+Lovely little people who call me Gran.
 There are seven of them and participating in their little lives is a source of such great joy.
 Each stage of their development is a wonder to behold.
 I particularly enjoy watching their parents as they attempt to teach these little darlings the things that they need to know about being human.
 One of the first things that we teach little humans is the fine art of saying thank-you.
 It takes a fair amount of repetition to teach a child to say thank-you.
 Over and over again, after giving them exactly what they want, we ask, “Can you say thank-you?” and the little darlings repeat the words “Thank-you.”
 Sometimes all we have to do is ask the question: “What do you say?” in order to hear the words “Thank-you” uttered in such a delightful way as to inspire us to praise them as such good little girls and boys.

 Expressing gratitude is a skill that all tiny little people must learn in order to develop into well-rounded human beings.
 Indeed, scientists insist that being grateful is a prerequisite of happiness.
 Happy humans it seems, are humans who embody gratitude.
 But there is more to gratitude than simply saying thank-you.
 I remember learning that gratitude includes more than simply expressing our thanks.
 It happened when I was about sixteen and actually noticed the beauty of a sunset and for the first time I realized that I was part of something so much bigger than myself.
 I know I must have seen the sunset before, but this time I actually saw the sun set.
 We were driving down the road, my friend Valerie and I were riding in a car driven by her mother, Lola.
 It was a partly over-cast day on the west coast of British Columbia.
 Just a few clouds.
 You could see the mountains off in the distance.
 We were chatting back and forth when all of a sudden, Lola pulled the car over to the far side of the road, switched off the engine and got out.
 Valerie followed her mother out of the car, so I figured I had better do the same.
 Val and her mother scampered down from the road and onto the beach.
 When they reached the water’s edge, they stopped and just looked off into the distance.
 Apart from a tanker-ship making its way across the horizon, I couldn’t see much of anything.
 Lola had the most amazing expression on her face.
 She positively glowed with happiness.
 Valerie wore a similar expression.
 I must have looked somewhat puzzled because Val smiled at me and said “Isn’t it the most beautiful thing you have ever seen?”
 This only confused me more.
 What were they looking at that had made them stop the car, scamper down the bank and stand there at the water’s edge on a cold autumn evening.